This comprehensive guide covers everything you need to know about the chat-based communication and collaboration

 Who are Microsoft Teams' competitors?

 Slack released before Teams, and speaking from personal experience, using a mix of Slack and Google Apps for Work provides a relatively straightforward way of collaborating and communicating with colleagues.
 Slack has also released its Enterprise Grid service, targeted at serving the needs of organizations with between 500 and 500,000 users.

-Similar to Teams, Atlassian's HipChat has built-in support for one-click group video chat, for up to 20 users, but also offers integration with Amazon's voice-controlled personal assistant Alexa.
+Similar to Teams, Atlassian's HipChat has built-in support for one-click group video chat, but also offers integration with Amazon's voice-controlled personal assistant Alexa.

 - Microsoft leads the pack in enterprise collaboration tools—but for how long?